Place in the Old Testament

 Dates of his ministry

-Daniel's ministry spanned all seventy years of exile, from 605 through to 534 BC.
+Daniel's ministry spanned all seventy years of Israel's exile in Babylon, from 605 through to 534 BC.
 He was deported to Babylon aged about fifteen years (ch 1), lived through the Fall of Babylon in 539 BC (ch 5-6), by which time he was about eighty-one years old.
 His last vision (ch 10) was in 536 BC, when he would have been eighty-six years old.
-We do not normally think of Daniel being thrown into the lion's den at the age of eighty-one!
-Daniel lived to see the first group of exiles return to the land in 538 BC.
+We do not normally think of Daniel being thrown into the lion's den at the age of eighty-one.
+Daniel lived to see the first group of exiles return to the land in 538 BC, but did not return with them.
 Perhaps he was too old to travel by that time.

 Other prophets at the same time

 Jeremiah was about twenty years older than Daniel, and was taken to Egypt after fall of Jerusalem.
 Daniel probably heard Jeremiah preach in Jerusalem before 605 BC.
-Daniel was reading from Jeremiah in Dan 9:1 about the seventy years exile.
+Daniel was reading from Jeremiah about the seventy years exile (Dan 9:1).
 Ezekiel was also in exile, but with the Jews by the River Chebar outside the city of Babylon.
 It is not known whether Daniel knew about Ezekiel.

 Structure of the book